kmfd/covergrid/README.md

 * Better grid scaling
 * Do not add images when source unavailable
 * Accept urls as dropped element to allow dragging in images right from web
+* Allow html snippet drop to allow multi image drop straight from web
+* Button to clear the grid

 ### 2024.09.01
 * Initial commit